I know you are all dying to learn about Icelandic Christmas traditions so today I’m here to tell you all about the Icelandic version of Santa Claus!

 Arrives: December 24

-In the old days, candles used to be made from tallow – a rendered animal fat, which made them edible!
-This was a nice treat for someone who had just traveled hundreds of miles in the winter landscape!
-Look for teeth marks on your candles, Kertasníkir sometimes likes to make sure he isn’t missing out on any tallow!
+In the old days, candles were made from tallow, which is rendered animal fat.
+They were an edible treat for someone who had just traveled hundreds of miles in the harsh winter landscape.
+Look for teeth marks on your candles, Kertasníkir sometimes likes to make sure he isn’t missing out on any tallowy goodness.

 Favorite treat: candles, meat, cookies